TypeScript

 \\ null \\\ -

-represents the intentional absence of any object value.let value = null ;
+null represents the intentional absence of any object value.let value = null ;

 console.log( typeof value );